edualgo/.github/profile/README.md

 🍿 Fun facts - we like to send swags to contributors who deserve it.

+### Our courses and study material

+We teach people, we upskill them and we make sure they have the access to the best content.
+Don't forget to checkout our courses [here](https://www.edualgoacademy.com).

 ### Contact Us

 Mail us [here](mailto:opensource@edualgoacademy.com)